 Results will follow.

 And that’s where I might be able to help, with effective communication keynotes, breakout sessions, training, workshops, retreats, 1:1 coaching and-slash-or consulting.
-From thirty minutes to three days, whether a keynote, breakout session, workshop or retreat, I’m known for packing my presentations with creative ideas, simple strategies and tangible tools you can use (and re-use) right away to give any message more impact and make it more effective.
+From thirty minutes to three days, I’m known for packing my presentations with creative ideas, simple strategies and tangible tools you can use (and re-use) right away to give any message more impact and make it more effective.
 (Half of this paragraph was more for the search engine spiders than anything else.)
 Oh, wait.
 I forgot the effective communication tips, articles and other downloads.
 (There.
 That ought to do it.)

 Surf, scroll and click around.
 Then, if you’d like to explore whether or not I might be a fit for your meeting, event or engagement, I’d enjoy having that conversation.

 No pressure.
 No sales pitch.
 No kidding.
 Anything else would be effective communication malpractice on my part.